Frequently Asked Questions on the New Jersey POLST Form

 How will the POLST form impact care in New Jersey?

-New Jersey Goals of Care is making a statewide effort to assist all hospitals and skilled nursing facilities to adopt the NJ POLST form as their advance care planning worksheet.
+Goals of Care is making a statewide effort to assist all hospitals and skilled nursing facilities to adopt the NJ POLST form as their advance care planning worksheet.
 This eliminates extra work for the medical teams and should streamline care for the patient.
 This also ensures that health care decisions will be honored across settings.
-New Jersey Goals of Care has also created a POLST-compatible worksheet designed to help the patient or decision-maker outline the patient’s goals prior to meeting with the doctor or nurse practitioner to complete the POLST form.
+Goals of Care has also created a POLST-compatible worksheet designed to help the patient or decision-maker outline the patient’s goals prior to meeting with the doctor or nurse practitioner to complete the POLST form.